lukegriffith/geneticAlgorithmsPlay/README.md

 bit binary strings to 0.

-The fittest chromosome gets to breed twice, with the worst not being unable to breed.
+The fittest chromosome gets to breed twice, with the worst being unable to breed.

 Random chance of mutation occurs once per generation, ensuring a solution does not get trapped on a local